kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

 {{< notice note >}}

-If you need to enable [KubeEdge](../../pluggable-components/kubeedge/), [Node IP Pools](../../pluggable-components/pod-ip-pools/) and [Service Topology](../../pluggable-components/service-topology/), refer to the corresponding tutorials directly.
+If you need to enable [KubeEdge](../../pluggable-components/kubeedge/), [Pod IP Pools](../../pluggable-components/pod-ip-pools/) and [Service Topology](../../pluggable-components/service-topology/), refer to the corresponding tutorials directly.

 {{</ notice >}}